Cleverbot: Developments

-Cleverbot is constantly growing in data size at the rate of 400 to 7 million interactions per second.
+Cleverbot is constantly growing in data size at the rate of 4 to 7 million interactions per day.
 Updates to the software have been mostly behind the scenes.
 In 2014, Cleverbot was upgraded to use GPU serving techniques.
 Unlike Eliza, the program does not respond in a fixed way, instead choosing its responses heuristically using fuzzy logic, the whole of the conversation being compared to the millions that have taken place before.
 Cleverbot now uses over 279 million interactions, about 3-4% of the data it has already accumulated.
 The developers of Cleverbot are attempting to build a new version using machine learning techniques.

-A significant part of the engine behind Cleverbot and an API for accessing it has been made available to developers in the form of Cleverscript.
-A service for directly accessing Cleverbot has been made available to developers in the form of Cleverbot.io.

-An app that uses the Cleverscript engine to play a game of 20 Questions, has been launched under the name Clevernator.
+An app that uses the Cleverscript engine to play a game of 20 Questions has been launched under the name Clevernator.
 Unlike other such games, the player asks the questions and it is the role of the AI to understand, and answer factually.
 An app that allows owners to create and talk to their own small Cleverbot-like AI has been launched, called Cleverme! for Apple products.